This is an issue on the host's computer (the person attempting to host a game). Below are the things that can cause it.

 This is the most common cause.
 Check the compatibility list and ensure it is supported before trying anything else.

 Make sure to use the methods below to update your driver.
-Avoid using Windows' Device Manager or other automatic methods.
+Avoid using Windows' Device Manager or other automatic methods, because those may give you old versions that do not work with Parsec.

-- If while installing you get the error 'The driver being installed is not validated for this computer', download the zip instead in the same page and follow this tutorial (selecting igcc_dch.inf if you don't find the .inf the tutorial asks for).
+- If while installing you get the error 'The driver being installed is not validated for this computer', download the zip instead from the same page above, and follow this tutorial (selecting igcc_dch.inf if you don't find the .inf the tutorial asks for)

 Get the updates from AMD's site.